 Documenting the Relationship to Minimize Risks for Plan Sponsors and Investment Advisers

-This CLE course will explain best practices for selecting a 3(38)-investment manager and outline key steps in structuring and documenting the investment manager relationship.
-Our panel will review how best to negotiate and draft investment management agreements (IMAs) and what terms to look for when a plan invests in a pooled investment vehicle subject to ERISA.
+This CLE course will discuss legal best practices for selecting a 3(38)-investment manager and outline key steps in structuring and documenting the investment manager relationship.
+Our panel will review the proposed regulations that significantly impact the QPAM exemption, how best to negotiate and draft investment management agreements (IMAs), and what terms to look for when a plan invests in a pooled investment vehicle subject to ERISA.

 - Negotiating investment management agreements